-Governmental Activities Prior Year Revenues and Expenses 25,000,000 15,000,000 5,000,000 Total revenues Total expenses
+Governmental Activities Prior Year Revenues and Expenses 20,000,000 15,000,000 5,000,000 Total revenues

-Community support expense increased by approximately \$4.34 million (22.0%).
-This change pertains to the receipt and expenditure of NEG funds due to the COVID pandemic.
-Total NEG grant funding awarded was \$10,408,592, which is required to be expended by the end of fiscal year 2022.
+Community support expense increased by approximately \$0.16 million (0.8%).
+This change pertains to the receipt and expenditure of additional Rapid Response funding from the State during the fiscal year.